BriskenFinancials/use-case-template/cards/UC10000426-A-01-obtain-access-to-a-self-guided-demo-environment-for-sap-mbc.md

 ## Outcome

-You will be able to confidently Request access to the self-guided demo environment from the sap mbc team. accelerating progress and improving project alignment
+This enables you to request access to the self-guided demo environment from the SAP MBC team

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-A-01-bottom.png)